ewasm/testnet/rust.md

 * Enabling `lto`, or link-time optimizations, allows the compiler to prune or inline parts of the code at link-time.
 * Setting `opt-level` to `'s'` tells the compiler to optimize for binary size rather than speed. `opt-level = 'z'` will optimize more aggressively for size, although at the cost of performance.

-Enable these options in the `release` profile by adding the following to `Cargo.toml`.
+Enable these options in the `release` profile by adding the following to `Cargo.toml`:
 ```toml
 [profile.release]
 lto = true